-Our novelty measure based on molecular similarity has sensible properties.
-Pairs of drug candidates classified as more similar are more likely to perform the same function-that is, they share the same indication (disease) or target-action (mechanism).
+Our chemical novelty measure has sensible properties.
+We show that pairs of drug candidates classified as more similar are more likely to perform the same function-that is, they share the same indication (disease) or target-action (mechanism).
 Further, drugs we classify as more novel are more likely to be the first therapy of its kind.
-In terms of secular trends, our novelty measure indicates a decline in the innovativeness of small molecule drugs: both the number, as well as the proportion, of novel drug candidates has declined over the 1999 to 2014 period.
+Our novelty measure indicates that many new drug candidates are close chemical modifications of previous or existing candidates: over 15% of newly developed candidates have a similarity score of over 0.8, meaning that they share more than 80% of their chemical substructures with a previously developed candidate.
+Moreover, we document a decline in the innovativeness of small molecule drugs over time; for example, the proportion of extremely similar compounds-ones with a similarity score of 0.9 or above-has doubled from 1999 to 2014.